richardgaywood/paydata.org/content/houserules/matrix/houserules/actions.md

 Ways to deal damage or crash software.
 These are all Complex actions.

 * Data spike: does (net hits + Attack) boxes of Matrix damage, resisted by the target with Device Rating + Firewall.
-* Popup (requires User access): Target must be a persona in AR.
+* Popup (requires User access): Target must be a persona using AR.
 Flooded with Matrix spam.
 Takes (net hits) as a negative ongoing dice pool penalty to all tests until the end of the next turn.
 * Denial of Service: Target is one or more specific devices.
 Target's data streams are polluted with noise.
 Take 2*(net hits) as an ongoing penalty to all use of the device until the end of the next turn.

   If the decker has no access, this can only be used against a single device.
 If the decker has User access to a PAN or host, it can be used against up to 3 devices that are in that PAN/WAN.
 If the decker has Admin access, it can be used on 6 devices.